How to pack a bike for travel

 Step 2 - Remove the derailleur

 Next, remove the rear derailleur using a 5mm Allen key.
 There is no need to disconnect the cable.
 Wrap the derailleur in bubble wrap.
-Condor recommend using the our frame spacer (£16.99).
+We recommend using our frame spacer (£16.99).
 This sits in place, holds the chain taught, and will help stop the rear seatstays being pushed together if there is pressure on the rear drop out.

 Step 3 - Protect the fork